joshdelmonte/Monte-s-Portfolio/README.md

 ## Credits

 -All credits go to The DU Bootcamp resources their instructors and assistants for allowing me to bring this to you.
+The devotion of hours to works such as this with all it's obstacles are learning opportunities and hurtles to overcome and further solidify skills.

 ## License